molily/molily.de/_posts/2019-02-03-testing-angular.md

 The biggest danger of creating a fake is that it does not properly mimic the original.
 Even if the fake resembles the original at the time of writing the code, it might easily get of sync later when the original is changed.

 When the original dependency changes its public API, dependent code needs to be adapted.
 Also, the fake needs to be aligned.
 When the fake is outdated, the unit test becomes a fantasy world where everything magically works.
-In reality, the code under test is broken and the test result is a false positive.
+The test passes but in fact the code under test is broken.

 How can we ensure that the fake is up-to-date with the original?
 How can we ensure the equivalence of original and fake in the long run and prevent any possible divergence?